fiinix/fiinix.github.io/_posts/2019/march/2019-03-10-thank-you-for-the-dance.md

 *Love.*

-Before I understand the word, I know the feelings to go with it.
+Before I understand the word, I know the feeling to go with it.

 I imagine us walking together, holding hands and talking about the kind of things people in love talk about.